Skip to content

 Material constraints also pose challenges.
 Selective Laser Sintering typically requires specialized powders, which may not always be readily available or may be prohibitively expensive.
 This can limit the feasibility of utilizing Selective Laser Sintering for mass production of military weapons.

-See also Exploring Advanced Casting Methods in Military Weapon Manufacturing
+See also Exploring Key Powder Metallurgy Applications in Military Weapons

 Lastly, post-processing requirements can complicate production.
 Components often require additional treatments to achieve desired mechanical properties or finishes, underscoring the need for a comprehensive understanding of the technology to mitigate these limitations effectively.